biobakery/metawibele/README.md

 	```

 	* File name: `$OUTPUT_DIR/characterization/$BASENAME_proteinfamilies_nrm.tsv`
-	* This is the normlized abundance of each protein family across samples.
+	* This is the normalized abundance of each protein family across samples.
 	* Protein family abundance is reported in copies per million (CPM) units, which is "total sum scaling (TSS)"-style normalization: each sample is constrained to sum to 1 million.
 First, each protein family is normalized to RPK (reads per kilobase) units for gene length normalization; RPK units reflect relative gene (or transcript) copy number in the community.
 Then, RPK values are further sum-normalized (CPM) to adjust for differences in sequencing depth across samples.
 Further information can refer to the normalization approach in [HUMAnN](https://github.com/biobakery/humann).

 	**5. Clustering information for protein families**